The Base (neo-Nazi group)

-The Base is a neo-Nazi group and paramilitary training network formed in 2018 by Rinaldo Nazzaro.
+The Base is an international neo-Nazi organization and paramilitary training network formed in 2018 by Rinaldo Nazzaro.
 The group espouses accelerationist and white nationalist ideology.
 It is active in the United States, Canada, Australia, South Africa, and Europe, and designated as a terrorist organization in Canada, the United Kingdom, Australia, New Zealand, and the European Union.

 The organization's founder was a former employee of the Federal Bureau of Investigation (FBI) and the Pentagon.
 The organization was originally based on Nazzaro's off-the-grid land in Washington state, but he soon migrated to Russia and started directing the group's activities from there.

 History

 The group was founded in June 2018 by Rinaldo Nazzaro, who uses the pseudonyms Norman Spear and Roman Wolf.
 Nazzaro was reported to have bought several blocks of off-the-grid land in Washington state, United States, in 2018 for use as a survivalist training camp.

 Nazzaro, who used to work for the FBI and the Pentagon, moved to Russia around the time he created The Base, and directs the group's activities from there.
 In November 2020, a feature-length interview with Nazzaro was broadcast on Russian state television.